medikoo/npm-cross-link/README.md

 When relying on npm, it relies on version as accessible via command line.

-If you rely on global Node.js installation, then Node.js update doesn't change location of global npm folder, so updates to it are free from effects.
+If you rely on global Node.js installation, then Node.js update doesn't change location of global npm folder, so updates to Node.js are free from side effects when package links are concerned

 However when relying on [nvm](https://github.com/creationix/nvm), different npm is used with every different Node.js version, which means each Node.js/npm version points to other npm global folder.
-That's not harmful per se, but on reinstallation all links would be updated to reflect new path (which may be action you may not expect)
+That's not harmful per se, but on reinstallation all links would be updated to reflect new path.

-To avoid confusion it's better to rely on global installatio, still [nvm](https://github.com/creationix/nvm) is great for checking this project out (as then non of globally npm installed packages are touched).
+To avoid confusion it's better to rely on global installation.
+Still [nvm](https://github.com/creationix/nvm) is great for checking this project out (as then non of globally npm installed packages are touched).

 ### CLI

 #### `dev-package install [...options] <package-name>`

 Installs or updates indicated package (with its dependencies) at packages folder.

-_Note: This command doesn't interefere in any way with eventual project at current working directory._
+_Note: This command doesn't interfere in any way with eventual project at current working directory._

 ##### Supported options: